 Fully recognizing what clients you want to attract enables you to start establishing goals for your law firm marketing plan.
 Your goals should be specific, and they should cover a wide range of factors.
 When preparing to do digital marketing for law firms, it usually makes sense to create both strategic and tactical goals.

 Tactical goals involve the use of specific approaches to achieving your strategic goals.
-A complex law firm marketing plan will often have many pages of tactical goals that layout objectives for the use of specific mediums or stakeholders.
+A complex law firm marketing plan often has many pages of tactical goals that layout objectives for using specific mediums or stakeholders.

 Recognize and Study Your Competitors

 Most importantly, studying your competitors reveals gaps in the marketplace that your firm can fill.
-For instance, attorneys are often surprised to discover that entire fields of law are often not offered by any competitors in certain geographic areas.
+For instance, attorneys are often surprised to discover that entire fields of law are usually not offered by any competitors in some geographic regions.
 In other cases, your competitors may be extremely weak in terms of SEO, paid ads, or media outreach in certain verticals or for specific keywords.
-In this way, your firm can focus on helping underserved clients to add tremendous value.
+This way, your firm can focus on helping underserved clients add tremendous value.

 Choose a Strategy

-Now that you have done your research, you can make rational decisions to formulate your law firm marketing plan.
+Now that you have researched, you can make rational decisions to formulate your law firm marketing plan.
 The strategies that you employ should be based on the opportunities that you discover in the course of completing your market research.
-When choosing a strategy, you should keep several factors in mind:
+When choosing a method, you should keep several factors in mind: